api3dao/old-api3-docs/docs/airnode/v0.2/grp-providers/tutorial/README.md

 <DeployerPermissionsWarning/>

-Run the following to deploy the demo Airnode.
+Run the following command to deploy the demo Airnode.
+Note that the version of `api3/airnode-deployer` matches the `nodeVersion` in the config.json file.

 :::: tabs